kionell/osu-parsers/README.md

 - via string
 - via array of split lines

 By default, beatmap decoder will decode both beatmap and storyboard.
-If you want to decode beatmap without storyboard, you can pass false as the second parameter to any of the methods.
+If you want to decode beatmap without storyboard, you can pass `false` as the second parameter to any of the methods.
+There is also support for partial beatmap decoding which allows you to skip unnecessary sections.

 ### Example of beatmap decoding